Intersectionality, Spectacle, and Colonization

 © Morgan Maureen Fleetwood

 Fleetwood, Morgan Maureen, "Oversexualization in Primitivism" (2021).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 1001.